simgrid/simgrid/docs/source/Configuring_SimGrid.rst

    and hence accounts also for larger messages.
 In the first section of the example above, this value is "2".

-Now, SMPI always checks which section it should take for a given message; that is, if a message of size 11 is sent with the configuration of the example above, only the second section will be used, not the first, as the first value of the second section is
+Now, SMPI always checks which section it should use for a given message; that is, if a message of size 11 is sent with the configuration of the example above, only the second section will be used, not the first, as the first value of the second section is